bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 # The Token House

-The Token House maintains the economy and defenses of the OP Network.
+The Token House maintains the economy and defenses of the Optimism Network.

 Duties include: